 May 31, 2023

 This volume presents a systematic collection of the various international legal sources that define the rights of religious minorities.In a time of increasing tensions around religious minorities, this volume presents a systematic collection of international and European documents on the protection...

 This book outlines the legal status of Muslims in Italy.
 In particular, it highlights that, when it comes to Islam, the Italian legal system exacerbates the dilemma of contemporary constitutional democracies, increasingly caught between the principle of equality and the right to have rights, which ...

 December 30, 2022

 This book investigates the intersection between business and religion from a legal perspective.
 Taking a fresh look at some of the most compelling literature in law and religion, it proposes a rethinking of what scholars on both sides of the Atlantic have dubbed “church autonomy” or, more recently,...

 December 16, 2022

-This book examines the current law on the employment status of ministers of religion and suggests reforms in this area of the law to meet the need for ministers to be given a degree of employment protection.
-The work considers the constant theme in Christian history that the clergy should not be ...
+This book examines the current law on the employment status of ministers of religion together with religious workers and volunteers and suggests reforms in this area of the law to meet the need for ministers to be given a degree of employment protection.
+It also considers the constant theme in ...

 By W. Cole Durham, Jr., Javier Martínez-Torrón, Donlu D Thayer